 A decent brandy works just as well if you don’t have the le French stuff.

 Fill a shaker or mason jar with ice

 Add the cognac and chocolate liqueur, and shake until well-chilled

 Strain into a chilled cocktail glass, such as a martini glass or coupe

 Garnish with a pinch of nutmeg and cinnamon, if you like

 Brandy Alexander variations

 With so many kinds of brandy around, mix it up and experiment a little until you find your perfect serve.
-For apple brandy cocktails that give cosy apple pie vibes, try calvados, which is a French brandy made with apples, or choose an aged cognac for a deeper flavour profile.
+We love a Bisquit & Dubouché for its warm cinnamon oaky notes.
+For apple brandy cocktails that give cozy apple pie vibes, try calvados, which is a French brandy made with apples, or choose an aged cognac for a deeper flavor profile.
 To really dial up the indulgence, swap the cream for ice cream for a boozy milkshake version of the Brandy Alexander.